odpi/specs/ODPi-Runtime.md

 Technical Context
 =================

+**This section no longer seems to be true.
+This is not a source-code spec, it is a mix of source code and test.
+Not sure what we should do with this section.**

 At this time, the ODPi specification is a source-code specification: compliance is specified as shipping a platform built from a specific set of source artifacts.
 The exact source artifacts change with each ODPi version, and thus are specified outside the scope of this document.
 That said, this document was written in the context of Apache Hadoop 2.7 with an eye towards future versions.
 It may and likely will have to evolve as Hadoop itself evolves.

 While the ODPi spec is source-based, the Hadoop implementation leaves many degrees of freedom in how Hadoop is deployed and configured--and also how it is used (e.g., nothing stops applications from calling private interfaces).
 These degrees of freedom interfere with the goal of “test once, run everywhere” (TONE).
 The goal of this spec is to close enough of those freedoms to achieve TONE.